If you suspect a child is being trafficked or sexually abused, please contact:

 White Ribbon Week

-• This research-based, positive school program presented by volunteers or teachers, helps kids make healthy choices in media and technology.
+• This research-based, positive school climate program helps kids make healthy choices in media and technology.
 Each day kids learn a new principle of online behavior reinforced through discussion and fun activities.
+This program can be presented by volunteers or teachers.

 Stand Week